varda/varda/doc/intro.rst

   Variation data from a population study can be imported in a Varda installation accessible over the internet such that others can annotate their data with frequencies in the study.

+For contrast, consider the following examples of what Varda is *not* designed to do.

+* *Sharing and browsing genomic variants*

+  Varda is focussed on sharing variant frequencies only, and as such is not designed for direct browsing.
+Other systems, such as `LOVD`_, are much more suitable for sharing and browsing genomic variants and additionally store phenotypes and other metadata.

+* *Ad-hoc exploration of genomic variation*

+  Again, Varda is focussed on sharing variant frequencies only, and does not store additional metadata nor does it allow for effective exploration of variants.
+If you have variation data from a disease or population study which you want to analyse in a flexible way, have a look at `gemini`_.

 Implementation